TIME TO REDEFINE REGULATION & LAW WITH THE BSV BLOCKCHAIN

 The issues around law and regulation with BSV blockchain are varied and often complex.
 Yet they indicate a direction of travel, both in the establishment of new frameworks for regulating digital assets and in the enforcement of new and existing laws at a governmental level, which is important for stakeholders to understand.

 The CoinGeek Conference is the world’s leading conference event for BSV, bringing together some of the finest minds in blockchain, digital assets and regulation.
-The event is broadcast from Zurich, Switzerland, with attendees expected to log in from around the world to learn from the brightest and best in Bitcoin.
+The event is live from New York with up to 2000 attendees expected to be in-person from around the world to learn from the best in Bitcoin.

-Among those appearing will be professors and academics, CEOs and senior executives, and some of the developers responsible for shaping both the technology and the standards and regulations around it.
+Among those appearing will be professors and academics, CEOs and senior executives, and some developers responsible for shaping both the technology and the standards and regulations around it.